Flagstone IdeasLearn about using flagstone as a paving material

-Gregg and Ellis Landscape Designs in Portland, OR
+Gregg and Ellis Landscape Designs - Portland, OR

-Barkley Landscapes & Design Group in Minneapolis, MN
+Barkley Landscapes & Design Group - Minneapolis, MN

 Flagstone is known to be an easy material to work with due to the flat, thin nature that comes from the splitting layers of sedimentary stone.
 The large, flat stones are used in a variety of landscaping projects ranging from patios, paths, walkways, seating areas, and walls.
 Flagstone pavers are available in several different colors, shapes, and thicknesses.
 Being a natural stone, the colors are characteristic of their original region.
 The color palette for flagstone varies from red, pink, orange, brown, blue, gold and even white.
 The stone ranges in thickness, although it is recommended for the stone to be at least 1” thick in areas that will endure heavy traffic or weight.